AdobeDocs/campaign.en/help/v8/start/gs-permissions.md

 Product profiles are groups of products and services that you can assign to users.
 In Adobe Experience Cloud, permissions are based on a product’s profile, not on the user.
 However, you can delegate administrative rights to specific users.

-In the Admin Console, each Adobe Experience Cloud **product profile** for Campaign is associated to an **operator group** in Campaign Client Console.
+In the Admin Console, each Adobe Experience Cloud **product profile** for Campaign is associated to an **operator group** in Campaign client console.

 Learn how to create and assign product profiles in [this page](manage-permissions.md#create-a-product-profile).